 Assumptions or Context

 We mentioned above the impact of assumptions on the effectiveness of questions.

 Additional Resources About Using Questions to Nurture High-Performing Teams:

 I hope this discussion on the use of questions has sparked your interest.
 We’ve only scratched the surface here so if you are interested in learning more about questions to build high performing teams, here are some resources I recommend.

-- The Art of Powerful Questions - The book by Eric Vogt may be out of print but you can find excellent summaries on line in various places including here.
+The book by Eric Vogt may be out of print but you can find excellent summaries online in various places including here.

-- Co-Active Coaching - This book by Henry and Karen Kimsey-House is broader than just questions, but includes this great list of questions used in co-active coaching that I find really helpful.
+This book by Henry and Karen Kimsey-House is broader than just questions but includes this great list of questions used in co-active coaching that I find really helpful.

 - There are many great lists of powerful questions available via search.
 Favorites of mine include this Forbes Article about the 35 questions that will change your life and this list of 25 powerful questions from the International Coach Federation.